traversc/stringfish/README.md

 Stringfish vectors can be worked into `Rcpp` scripts or even into other packages (see the `qs` package for an example).

-Below is a detailed `Rcpp` script example that creates a function to alternate upper and lower case of strings.
+Below is a detailed `Rcpp` script that creates a function to alternate upper and lower case of strings.

 ``` c
 // [[Rcpp::plugins(cpp11)]]